glossoepiglottic (adjective) (not comparable)

 hyperesthetic, hyperaesthetic (adjective)

 ; more hyperesthetic, most hyperesthetic; more hyperaesthetic; most hyperaesthetic

 Relating to a neurologic symptom where there is an abnormally increased, or altered, sensitivity to sensory stimuli: It was Dr. Drexler's conclusion that Amy's hyperesthetic condition was the result of prescribing the wrong medication.

 , hypergeusesthesias (pl)

-A parageusia, or the perversion, of the sense of taste; or a bad taste, in the mouth involving an increased sensitivity of taste: Jillian's sister always experiences hypergeusesthesia whenever she tries to eat green beans or spinach.
+A parageusia, or the perversion, of the sense of taste; a bad taste in the mouth involving an increased sensitivity of taste: Jillian's sister always experiences hypergeusesthesia whenever she tries to eat green beans or spinach.

 hypermyesthesia (s) (noun)